huntermitchell123/misc/README.md

 # Miscellaneous

-Random projects and code that I have worked on.
+Random projects and coding samples that I have done.
 Enjoy!